 Two first-class facilities are available to accommodate a wide range of recreational opportunities.
 The 59,000 square foot Independence Blue Cross Student Center provides participants with a first-class environment for fitness conditioning, aerobics, martial arts, and racquetball; the Center has an indoor jogging track and an outdoor multi-purpose court.
 The Student Pavilion is a 52,000 square foot space which provides opportunities for activities such as basketball, volleyball, badminton, indoor tennis, table tennis, indoor soccer, and indoor flag football as well as an indoor golf driving range.
 Additionally, the Pavilion Complex includes a sand volleyball court and seven outdoor lighted tennis courts.
 One of the tennis courts has a special surface that accommodates rollerblading and in-line hockey.
 Other amenities also include day lockers and equipment check-out.

 The Intramural Program is designed to provide you with a flexible, yet structured, environment in which to participate.
 Sport activities include basketball, flag football, floor hockey, indoor and outdoor soccer, softball, and volleyball.
 They are administered in league format with various divisions servicing men’s, women’s, informal, and co-recreational teams.
 Teams and individuals must formally register for activities.
 Specific guidelines can be found in the current Intramural Handbook.
 Sport Clubs are groups of individuals who share a common interest in a sport activity and have gained University recognition via registration procedures governed by Campus Recreation.
 Clubs differ in scope and purpose, as some are highly competitive, while others are more social in nature.
 The key element to the club program is that it is student-initiated and organized, with an emphasis placed on participation and interest in the same activity.
-There are currently fifteen active clubs, including men’s and women’s rugby, men’s lacrosse, bowling, cricket, indoor rock climbing, roller hockey, swimming, frisbee, men’s volleyball, aikido, tae kwon do, karate, ice hockey, and fencing.
+There are currently eighteen active clubs, including men’s and women’s rugby, men’s and women's lacrosse, bowling, cricket, indoor rock climbing, equestrian, diving, swimming, roller hockey, men’s volleyball, tae kwon do, ice hockey, fencing, women's field hockey, tennis and karate.
 Additional clubs may be added pending feasibility and registration guidelines.

 Martyn J. Miller, Ph.D., Director